 How Credit Card Usage Impacts Credit Scores To Qualify For Mortgage

-This BLOG On How Credit Card Usage Impacts Credit Scores Was UPDATED On November 29th, 2019
+This Article Is About How Credit Card Usage Impacts Credit Scores

 There are mortgage guidelines on credit score requirements.
 The first step in qualifying for a particular mortgage loan program is to meet the minimum credit score requirements.

 Here are the minimum credit score guidelines on loan programs:

 - HUD requires a minimum credit score of 580 FICO to qualify for 3.5% down payment home purchase loans

 - Mortgage applicants can qualify for FHA Loans with under 580 FICO and down to a 500 credit score

 - Borrowers with under a 580 credit score need to put a 10% down payment on a home purchase

 - Homebuyers can qualify for FHA Loans with a minimum of 500 FICO

 - Both Fannie Mae and Freddie Mac require 620 credit scores to qualify for Conventional Loans